tapasbarik1983/fabzero/readme.md

  ## 6. [Shop bot CNC](/shopbot.md)
  ## 7. [fablab software](/fablabsoftware.md)

- ## 1.Installation of visual studio.
+ ## Installation of visual studio.
  *  Publishing training documentation  and project to GitHub.
-## 2.Installation of Git Repository.
+## Installation of Git Repository.
 * Create a  repository on GitHub. .
 * Open  Bash the terminal.
 * Initialize the local directory as a Git repository.